 Providers and payers have become more collaborative as payment models evolve toward value.
-Still, the payer-provider relationships can seem one-sided—decidedly in favor of the payer—as hospitals continue to face declining reimbursement and rising costs.
-Health leaders looking to optimize revenue cycle management, help reduce denials and improve financial performance should arm their teams with the right tools to better predict payer behavior.
+Still, payer-provider relationships can seem one-sided—decidedly in favor of the payer—as hospitals continue to face declining reimbursement and rising costs.
+The increase in denials is a great example, with rates skyrocketing by 20%.1 In 2022, 11% of all claims were denied.2

-“In the last six years, we have leveraged predictive analytics to model the behavior of health plans,” Dawn Castro, vice president of Revenue Cycle with Conifer Health Solutions, recently told Becker’s.
+The vice president of accounts receivable for a national health solutions group says they have leveraged predictive analytics and AI to model health plan behavior for more than six years.
 “We apply what we’ve learned from the models to predict, with regular accuracy, whether a payer will dispute, deny or pay a claim and in what timeframe.”